Updated: Feb 3

 All men have the stars, but they are not the same thing for different people.
 For some, who are travellers, the stars are guides.
 For others, they are no more than lights in the sky.
 But you... you alone will have the stars as no one else has them. — Le Petit Prince

-I suggest the education system introduce a basic cosmology course so that kids grow up understanding how similar we all are on the most fundamental of levels: that we are all made of the same stuff, literally.
+I suggest the education system introduce a basic cosmology course so that kids grow up understanding how similar we all are to each other as humans (and everything else we see about us) on the most fundamental of levels: that we are all made of the same stuff, literally.

 We are told that our bodies are made up primarily of carbon, hydrogen, oxygen and nitrogen.